 decide whether or not they turned their locomotive at Newbury Racecourse on the way to Lambourn or on the return journey.
 Photo: J. E. Kite

 Dean Goods No. 2573 in the bay, with the railcar behind.
+Date unknown but probably late 1950s.
 Photo: R. M. Casserley

 A later, post-1945 Swindon-built railcar awaits departure from the Lambourn bay.
 Photo: M. H. Walshaw